datacamp/courses-introduction-to-python/chapter1.md

 Python is perfectly suited to do basic calculations.
 Apart from addition, subtraction, multiplication and division, there is also support for more advanced operations such as:

 - Exponentiation: `**`.
-This operator raises the number to its left to the power of the number to its right: for example `4**2` will give `16`.
+This operator raises the number to its left to the power of the number to its right.
+For example `4**2` will give `16`.
 - Modulo: `%`.
-It returns the remainder of the division of the number to the left by the number on its right, for example `18 % 7` equals `4`.
+This operator returns the remainder of the division of the number to the left by the number on its right.
+For example `18 % 7` equals `4`.

 The code in the script on the right gives some examples.